a.k.a. the “Un-Official” Bio:

 Hometown: Milwaukee, Wisconsin (yes, I’m a Cheese Head.
 Go Packers!)

 Secret Indulgences: I have a few, and they aren’t so secret: salted caramel chocolate, 80’s new wave music, and an ever growing collection of shoes.
-But, my biggest indulgence is probably my sweet pug, Otis.
-He’s my best friend and creative inspiration.
-Hopefully you’ll meet him one day, and I’m sure you’ll agree he’s tops.
+But, my biggest indulgence is probably my love of animals, including my sweet pug, Otis, who crossed the rainbow bridge in 2016.

 Biggest Strength/Weakness: I dislike having my photo taken.
 However, my natural aversion to being photographed has led me to become a more sensitive, intuitive and patient photographer.
 I take the time to speak to my clients to discuss their goals and concerns.
 I work to create a personal connection and level of comfort that allows my clients to relax.
 I guide clients with their posing and expression, helping them feel to confident.
 I’m often told working with me is like working with an old friend who just happens to be *really* good behind a camera.
 And, I think that’s one of the best compliments I could receive!

 Most Humbling Moment: Missing my flight to NYC (and scheduled visit to the World Trade Center on September 11th) because I ended up in the ER with a kidney stone.
 After I passed the stone, I hopped on a plane, which was re-routed to Boston, because all flights into New York had been canceled.
 Once in NY, I had the honor of documenting the brave members of FEMA and the NY Police and Fire Departments.
 Some of my photos from this trip ended up in a book that is now part of the permanent collection in the National Archives in Washington D.C.